rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 ----spec.js
 {{< /highlight >}}

 I know for sure that not everyone does agree with it.
 Especially hiding reducers in a feature folder is not following the Redux intention to have them globally accessible.
-The recommendation is to abstract reducers properly in the first place to share their functionailites.
+The recommendation is to abstract reducers properly in the first place to share their functionalities.
 But in a realistic scenario with multiple teams working on one application under time pressure, there isn't always the opportunity to have the correct abstraction in the first place.
 In a scaling app you are often relieved to have an encapsulated feature module.

-### The second key takeaway by Jack Hsu are clear boundaries of feature modules.
+### Second key takeaway: clear boundaries of feature modules.

 A module should always have an index.js file as entry point.
 The index.js only exposes an API which should be public to other modules.
-In React + Redux an index.js file could export container components, maybe presenter components, actions to be called from somewhere else and last but not least the reducer.
+In React + Redux an index.js file could export container components, maybe presenter components, action creators to be called from somewhere else and last but not least the reducer.
 In our more elaborated example we would have to add an index.js file at the top.
 Maybe also in our component folders as well.

 {{< highlight javascript "hl_lines=2 5 9" >}}
 message/